tomalbrc/filament/docs/src/content/decoration-properties.md

 # Properties

+Decoration properties share the same properties as [items](item-properties.md) and [blocks](block-properties.md)

-All properties (excluding the shared item properties):
+All properties (excluding the shared item and block properties):
 ```json
 {
   "properties": {